Oregon Lemon Law: Your Complete Legal Guide

 Used Vehicle Protections

-Oregon’s Lemon Law applies only to new vehicles.
-However, used vehicle buyers have other protections.
+Oregon's Lemon Law applies only to new vehicles.
+However, used vehicle buyers have other legal protections available.

 Alternative Protections for Used Vehicle Buyers

-- Remaining manufacturer warranty: If the original warranty is still in effect
+- Remaining manufacturer warranty: If the original warranty has not expired, the new owner may have coverage

-- Oregon Unlawful Trade Practices Act: Prohibits deceptive and unfair business practices
+- Oregon Unlawful Trade Practices Act (ORS 646.605-646.656): Prohibits deceptive and unfair business practices in vehicle sales

 - Dealer warranties: Written warranties provided by the selling dealer

-- Federal Magnuson-Moss Warranty Act: Federal warranty protections
+- Federal Magnuson-Moss Warranty Act (15 U.S.C.
+2301-2312): Federal warranty protections that may apply to used vehicles with remaining warranties

 Oregon Used Vehicle Disclosure Requirements